haroutp/secure-qa-framework/docs/test-cases.md

     - Session is active
     - User on Inventory page
   - Steps:
-    - Inventory should be filtered by default by Name (A to Z)
     - Click filter icon at the top right corner under the cart icon to view filter options
       - Name (A to Z) (Default)
       - Name (Z to A)